-If you do not mind going the chemical route, what you need to apply to an existing clover patch is a broadleaf herbicide meant specifically for use on the type of grass growing in your lawn.
+What you need to apply to an existing clover patch is a broadleaf herbicide meant specifically for use on the type of grass growing in your lawn.
 This information, along with how much herbicide to apply and when to apply it, should be located on the label of the bottle.
 The idea behind such herbicides is that they will kill broadleaf weeds, but not your grass.

 Pull Clover Out

-The most obvious organic method to use to kill clover is to pull it out by the roots.
+The most obvious method to use to kill clover is to pull it out by the roots.
 As is the case whenever you do manual weeding, this chore goes more smoothly if you wet the soil first.